 VMware’s scale in the software space

-On July 11, 2016, and as the above chart shows, globally, Microsoft (MSFT) was the largest software player by market capitalization in the virtualization space.
+On August 28, 2016, and as the graph below shows, Microsoft (MSFT) was the largest software player globally by market capitalization in the virtualization space.
 It was followed by VMware.
 Citrix Systems (CTXS) and Red Hat (RHT) follow these players in the virtualization space.

 VMware’s enterprise value multiples

-Now let’s look at VMware’s EV-to-EBITDA[1. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple.
+Now let’s look at VMware’s EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple.
 We’ll also look at other US software players.

-VMware was trading at a forward EV-to-EBITDA multiple of ~7.2x on July 11, 2016.
-This metric was lower than Microsoft’s and Citrix Systems’s multiples of ~9.8x and ~9.4x, respectively.
-Red Hat was trading at a forward EV-to-EBITDA multiple of ~16.1x on the same day.
+VMware was trading at a forward EV-to-EBITDA multiple of ~9.2x on August 29, 2016.
+This metric was lower than Microsoft’s and Citrix Systems’ multiples of ~10.0x and ~11.1x, respectively.
+Red Hat was trading at a forward EV-to-EBITDA multiple of ~16.6x on the same day.